✓ Updated May 2026

 When is the absolute best time to visit Bukhara, and what should I pack for it?

-How should I handle money and tipping in Bukhara?
+How should I handle money in Bukhara, and is haggling expected?

 How many days do you need in Bukhara, Uzbekistan?